nasa-nccs-hpda/super-resolution-api/README.md

 ## Configuration

 This project uses [hydra](https://hydra.cc) for workflow configuration.
 All configuration files are found in the super-resolution-api/super-resolution-climate/config directory.
-Default values are specified here for a variety of internal parameters related to model tuning and inference derivations.
+Default configuration values are specified here for a variety of internal parameters related to model tuning and inference derivations.
 While these defaults are reasonable for many scenarios, the paths of the inputs and outputs must be correctly updated in the `dataset_root:` and `root:` parameters respectively.

 Pertinent runtime parameters are described in the table below.